jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 Access to documents via a retrieval function $R$ can be implemented with existing network and identifier technologies.
 Obvious solutions build on top of HTTP and URL but these identifiers are far from unambiguous and persistent.
-Content-based identifiers guarantee to always reference the same document but they require network and storage systems to be actionable.^[New standards such as IPFS Mulihashes and BitTorrent Merkle-Hashes look promising but these types of identifiers are not specified as part of the URI system (yet) [@Trask2016].]
+Content-based identifiers are guaranteed to always reference the same document but they require network and storage systems to be actionable.^[New standards such as IPFS Mulihashes and BitTorrent Merkle-Hashes look promising but these types of identifiers are not specified as part of the URI system (yet) [@Trask2016].]